Chobanian & Avedisian School of Medicine is affiliated with 26 hospitals, providing students with diverse clinical environments in which to learn.

 - Roger Williams Medical Center, Providence, R.I., is a community-owned and -governed health care organization that provides advanced specialty care.
 Established in 1878 as the Homeopathic Hospital of Rhode Island, Roger Williams Medical Center provides advanced diagnostic services, specialized surgery, and medical care in their inpatient and outpatient settings.

-- MetroWest Medical Center, Framingham Union Hospital, Framingham, Mass., is a 269-bed regional health care system.
+- MetroWest Medical Center is a 269-bed regional health care system.
 Comprehensive services include a 24-hour emergency department, advanced cardiac care, high technology cancer care capabilities, surgical services including minimally invasive laparoscopic techniques, maternity services and behavioral medicine programs.
+Students may complete rotations at Leonard Morse Hospital in Natick, Mass. or Framingham Union Hospital in Framingham, Mass.

 - Mount Auburn Hospital, Cambridge, Mass., is a 213-licensed bed teaching facility providing comprehensive inpatient services in all medical specialties.
 Mount Auburn Hospital is a member of the American Hospital Association, the Council of Teaching Hospitals, and the Association of Medical Colleges.

-- Steward Health Care, is the largest fully integrated community care organization in New England.
-It includes St. Elizabeth’s Medical Center in Brighton, Mass., and Norwood Hospital, with more than 3,000 primary care and specialist physicians in its network.
+- Steward Health Care, is the largest fully integrated community care organization in New England, which includes St. Elizabeth’s Medical Center in Brighton, Mass., with more than 3,000 primary care and specialist physicians in its network.
 St. Elizabeth’s is consistently recognized for providing high-quality care and ranks in the top 10 percent of the nation for patient safety.
-Norwood Hospital is a full-service community hospital, with a century caring for the residents of Norwood and surrounding communities.